 The Company's financial statements are the responsibility of the Company's management.
-The condensed interim consolidated financial statements were prepared by the Company's management in accordance with IFRS.
-A description of the Company's significant accounting policies can be found in the notes of the Company's audited annual consolidated financial statements for the year ended July 31, 2016.
+The annual consolidated financial statements were prepared by the Company's management in accordance with IFRS.
+A description of the Company's significant accounting policies can be found in the notes of the Company's audited annual consolidated financial statements for the year ended July 31, 2017.

 The preparation of consolidated financial statements in conformity with IFRS requires the Company's management to make judgments, estimates and assumptions about future events that affect the amounts reported in the annual consolidated financial statements and related notes.
 Although these estimates are based on management's best knowledge of the amount, event or actions, actual results may differ from those estimates.
-The areas which require management to make significant judgments, estimates and assumptions in determining carrying values are described in the Company's audited annual consolidated financial statements for the year ended July 31, 2016.
-Changes to these are described below.
+The areas which require management to make significant judgments, estimates and assumptions in determining carrying values include but are not limited to: